Snowflake Arizona Temple

-The Snowflake Arizona Temple is the 108th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Snowflake Arizona Temple is the 108th operating temple of the Church of Jesus Christ of Latter-day Saints.
 The intent to build the temple was announced on April 2, 2000, by church president Gordon B. Hinckley, during general conference.
 The temple is the second in Arizona.

 The temple has a single attached spire with a statue of the angel Moroni.
 This temple was designed by Trest Polina of Fanning Bard Tatum Architects of Albuquerque, New Mexico.
 A groundbreaking ceremony, to signify the beginning of construction, was held on September 23, 2000, conducted by Rex D. Pinegar, a church general authority.

 History

-Mormon pioneers first settled Snowflake, Arizona in 1878 at the request of LDS Church president Brigham Young.
+Mormon pioneers first settled Snowflake, Arizona in 1878 at the request of church president Brigham Young.
 The town of Snowflake was named after William J. Flake and Erastus Snow, two of the church's early leaders who helped supervise colonization of the area.

 Construction of the temple was announced by Gordon B. Hinckley on April 2, 2000.
 It is set on a knoll that has become known as "Temple Hill."
 About eight feet was removed from the top of the knoll so the two-level temple could be built.
 The lower level is partially set into the knoll.
 The groundbreaking ceremony took place on September 23, 2000, marking the commencement of construction.
 The ceremony was presided over by Rex D. Pinegar, a General Authority Seventy, and attended by local church members and community leaders.
 On January 12, 2002, the church announced that the temple would be open to the public during an open house from February 2-16, 2002 (excluding Sundays).
 During the open house, 94,416 people visited the temple.
 Church president Gordon B. Hinckley dedicated the Snowflake Arizona Temple in four sessions on March 3, 2002.